geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 And another one thing!!
 Tiny variable names are absolutely terrible.
 Imagine searching through a code-base to see everywhere a variable, or a function is called.
-If you named something `a` you're going to get a lot of useless search results like "banana," "banana," "banana," "bandana," "bandana," "bandana," "let a = 78", "search," and so on.
+If you named something `a` you're going to get a lot of useless search results like "banana," "banana," "banana," "bandanna," "bandanna," "bandanna," "let a = 78", "search," and so on.

 ### A Simpler Solution